-Ex-Pistons draft pick Glyniadakis is Olympiakos' 15th and cheapest man.
-Olympiakos bought him from Marousi in the summer, along with former Minnesota pick Loukas Mavrokefalidis, in order to fill their quota of Greeks, and the two now spend a lot of time on the bench together, waiting for Olympiakos to build up a lead so big that they can take out Giannis Bourousis, Sofoklis Schortsanitis, Nikola Vujcic and Linas Kleiza.
+Ex-Pistons draft pick Glyniadakis is Olympiacos’ 15th and cheapest man.
+Olympiacos bought him from Marousi in the summer (along with former Minnesota pick Loukas Mavrokefalidis) in order to fill their quota of Greeks, and the two now spend a lot of time on the bench together, waiting for Olympiacos to build up a lead so big that they can take out Giannis Bourousis, Sofoklis Schortsanitis, Nikola Vujcic and Linas Kleiza.
 Glyniadakis has played 103 minutes all season, totalling 33 points, 22 rebounds and 28 fouls.
 This means he must have made contact with an opposing player at least 28 times.
-I'm not sure I believe that.
+I’m not sure I believe that.

 This seems like a good moment to post a picture of Anthony Goldwire modelling an ill-fitting coat.

 Gomes is an athletic Portuguese forward who was an NBA draft candidate back in 2007.
 He is playing with Breogan in Spain’s LEB Gold, and is averaging 11.7 points and 5.4 rebounds per game.
 Gomes was not drafted and is not very interesting, so let’s move on to Jamon Gordon.